mcharouk/aws/Certification/sysops.md

 # ALB

 * S3 bucket for access logs must be in the same region but can be in a different account
+* If all instances of a target group are unhealthy, ALB will forward requests to them.
+It's only when there is at least one healthy, that ALB redirects only to the healthy target

 ## Sticky Session
 * sticky sessions can be defined at the **target group** level